jbelkins/SDKWorkbench/README.md

 ## Develop with Xcode (Mac-only)

-1. Install latest Xcode, if not already installed.
+1. Perform the "Initial Setup" steps above, and install latest Xcode, if not already installed.

 2. Open the workspace (_not_ the project file) in Xcode:
 ```